KishenKumarrrrr/NUSexchange/README.md

 ## Devpost
 [Checkout our Devpost submission!](https://devpost.com/software/exchangenus)

-## Hosting
+## Hosting (Outdated as we are currently preparing to launch beta version)
-We are currently hosting the application at http://nusexchange.herokuapp.com/
+We are currently hosting the application at ~~http://nusexchange.herokuapp.com/~~

 Note: Make sure to use the http:// and not the https:// version.
 The https:// version will load the front end but the backend functionality will not work.